 City of Forsyth

 Download the Visitors Guide for comprehensive information about our city.Healing and renewal.
-That’s why confederate soldiers came to Forsyth during the Civil War: to seek care and respite at the first hospital of its kind during the battles in and around Atlanta.
-And that’s one reason why people visit our city today: to relax and renew in this charming and hospitable town.
+That’s why confederate soldiers came to Forsyth, GA during the Civil War: to seek care and respite at the first hospital of its kind during the battles in and around Atlanta.
+And that’s also what makes this charming and hospitable town one of the best places to visit in Georgia for people who seek to relax and renew.

 Sheltered from the hustle, bustle, and traffic of nearby Atlanta and Macon, Forsyth is a pre-Civil War town that has maintained its stunning 19th-century antebellum architecture.
 Take a stroll along the tree-lined streets of the historic downtown square, listed in the National Register of Historic Places.
 Savor fried green tomatoes from the famous Whistle Stop Café in Juliette (Yes, that Whistle Stop Café) or enjoy a meal at the award-winning Grits Café.